Antonios-Georgiopoulos/CleanCode-CSharp/src/CleanCode.Examples/Classes/README.md

     }
 }
 ```
-Dependencies are injected as interfaces, enabling testing and flexibility.
+**Benefit:** Dependencies are injected as interfaces, enabling flexibility and easier modification.

 ### Composition Over Inheritance
 ```csharp